alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 # Conclusion

+We just built a simple API that allowed us to get a feeling on Phoenix.
+The setup is quick and easy and that's good for adoption !

 Given that Elixir was inspired by Ruby and that Phoenix is very similar to Rails, the learning curve for these technologies is light if you come from that world.
 Learning Erlang and the functional style might bend your